tmtheboss23/Jinwoo-v4/README.md

     <img src="https://img.shields.io/badge/YouTube-@malvintech2-000000?style=for-the-badge&logo=youtube&logoColor=white">
   </a>
 </p>

+---

 ### 📄 License

-This project is licensed under the [Apache-2.0 license](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [Apache-2.0 License](LICENSE).
+See the LICENSE file for more details.

 </details>